 In a single store-bought loaf of bread, there are more ingredients listed that I DON’T know than I DO know.

 Since then, baking bread has been part of my regular routine.
-I‘ve made my No-Knead Overnight Artisan Bread, 90-Minute Man Bread, Oatmeal Bread, No-Yeast Bread, and even my Whole Wheat Einkorn Sourdough Bread…All of which I know you’ll love in addition to this amazing recipe for Buttermilk Potato Bread!
+I’ve made No-Knead Overnight Artisan Bread, 90-Minute Man Bread, Oatmeal Bread, and even No-Yeast Bread…All of which I know you’ll love, in addition to this amazing recipe for buttermilk potato bread!

-Not only is this potato buttermilk bread recipe delicious, it’s also:
+Not only is this buttermilk potato bread delicious, but it’s also:

 - Made of simple, easy-to-find ingredients